 This section describes what the effective date will be for changes in rent.
-If the HACSB chooses to schedule a recertification for completion prior to the family's anniversary date for administrative purposes, the effective date will be determined by the HACSB, but will always allow for the 30-day notice period.
+If the HACSB chooses to schedule a recertification for completion prior to the family's anniversary date

 8.1.8.1 Rent Increases

 In general, an increase in the resident rent that results from a recertification will take effect on the family's anniversary date, and the family will be notified at least 30 days in advance.
 If less than 30 days remain before the scheduled effective date, the increase will take effect on the first of the month following the end of the 30-day notice period.
 If there is a 10% or more increase in the rent, a 60-day notice will be provided.